 How strides are utilized really depends upon the runner’s experience level, the phase of training they are in, their goals, and their coach’s training style or philosophy.
 Here are some examples of the many ways strides can be prescribed in a training plan:

-- At the end of regular easy runs: These provide the general benefits as listed above.
+- At the end of regular easy runs or an easy medium-long run: These provide the general benefits as listed above.

 - As part of the warm-up to a speedwork session or race: Prepares your body for the intensity and speed to come.